prokann02/registrationCoinbase/README.md

 REQUIRED: API key for Temp Mail.

 --phone-number OR -n <str:phone_number_to_registrate>
-Phone number must be written with the code.
-You can enter it like argument or input when start the program.
+You can enter phone number like argument or input when start the program.

 --proxy-file OR -f <str:path_to_TXT_file>
 If you want to use proxy, provide TXT file splitted by new lines.